the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-Since the input element is rendered with a default value, we can use the default value (here "React"), which is the displayed value in our test assertion.
+Since the input element is rendered with a default value, we can use the default value (here: "React"), which is the displayed value in our test assertion.
 If the input element doesn't have a default value, the application could show a placeholder with the `placeholder` HTML attribute on the input field.
 Then we'd use another function from RTL called `getByPlaceholderText`, which is used for searching an element with a placeholder text.

 Because the debug information presented multiple options to query the HTML, we could continue with one more test to assert the rendered label: